The Feed API gives you the ability to:

 In addition to the API, there is an open source Feed SDK written in Java that downloads and unzips the feed file and lets you specify field filters to curate the items in the file.

 Note: To improve the user experience, filters are applied to the items returned.
-For details about these filters, see Feed file filters for details.
+For details about these filters, see the Feed file filters section.